Swat (princely state)

-State of Swat was a state established in 1849 by the Muslim saint Saidu Baba, also known as Akhund of Swat, and was ruled by Walis of Swat.
-It was recognized as a princely state in alliance with the British Raj between 1918 and 1947, after which the Akhwand acceded to the newly independent state of Pakistan.
-Swat continued to exist as an autonomous region until it was dissolved in 1969, and incorporated into Khyber Pakhtunkhwa province (formerly North-West Frontier Province).
-The area it covered is now divided among the present-day districts of Swat, Buner, Kohistan and Shangla.
+State of Swat was a princely state that existed between 1849 and 1969 in the North-West Frontier Province.
+In 1947 the Wali of Swat acceded to the newly independent state of Pakistan.
+Swat continued to exist as an autonomous region until it was dissolved in 1969, and incorporated into North-West Frontier Province (now Khyber Pakhtunkhwa Province).

+The area it covered is now divided among the present-day districts of Swat, Buner, Malakand, parts of Upper and Lower Dir, western parts of Indus Kohistan, and Shangla.